peterpaohuang/peterpaohuang.github.io/index.md

 ## About Me

-I am a final year undergraduate studying computer science at the University of Illinois at Urbana-Champaign, advised by Vikram Adve (UIUC), Bonnie Berger (MIT), and Morgan Levine (Altos Labs).
+I am an incoming Computer Science PhD student at Stanford University.
+Previously, I obtained my B.S from the University of Illinois at Urbana-Champaign in Computer Science, advised by Vikram Adve (UIUC), Bonnie Berger (MIT), and Morgan Levine (Altos Labs).
+My research is partially funded by the NSF Graduate Research Fellowship (GRFP).

 My research aims to develop machine learning algorithms to understand, treat, and reverse disease.
 Currently, I am working on generative models for single-cell trajectory inference.

 ## Research Interests